alexanderjophus/pokesandwich/README.md

 # Dependencies

 Dioxus: A Rust framework for building web applications
-Reqwest: A Rust library for making HTTP requests
+Reqwest: A Rust crate for making HTTP requests
-Serde: A Rust library for serializing and deserializing data
+Serde: A Rust crate for serializing and deserializing data
-PHF: A Rust library for creating perfect hash functions
+PHF: A Rust crate for creating perfect hash functions

 # Contributing